Capillary/ecom-api-document/source/includes/_location.md

 Lets you add or update order ETA (Estimated Time of Arrival) for a location including the type of delivery location with location code.

+<aside class="notice"> The ETA of the only type specified in the URL will be updated (If you do not want to update all,).
+So, you have to provide the specific ETA body that you want to update. </aside>

 ### Resource Information
 | | |
 --------- | ----------- |